meanings and history of the British-English phrase ‘to drop a brick’

 If I’m not lodged, I’m boarded!

-The second-earliest instance that I have found of to drop a brick, also of obscure meaning, is from the personal column (i.e. the agony column) of The Times (London) of Friday 25th June 1920:
+3-: From one of the coded personal advertisements published in the agony column of The Times (London) of Friday 25th June 1920:

 BRITISH OFFICER in the Tube, June 14th.—“I dropped a green god.
 Haven’t you, as you say, ‘dropped a brick’?”—America.